SEX THERAPY

 naive questions about it.

 - People talk about stretching the hymen and tearing the hymen.
-Which is it?
+Which

 Stretching or tearing?
 Those are very different actions!